-Melbourne’s protected water catchments are a precious resource, and the reason much of our water needs very little treatment.
+Melbourne’s protected water catchments are the reason why most of our drinking water needs very little treatment.
 Safeguarding these vital assets is one of our most important activities.

-- 56,300 hectares of state forest, managed by the Department of Environment, Land, Water and Planning (DELWP) – some have limited public access while others allow activities like camping, four wheel driving and logging
+- 56,300 hectares of state forest — managed by the Department of Environment, Land, Water and Planning

-- 90,800 hectares of national park, managed by Melbourne Water and Parks Victoria under agreement – most are off-limits to the public and allow only limited activities such as bushwalking
+- 90,800 hectares of national park — managed by Melbourne Water and Parks Victoria

 - 7,500 hectares of Melbourne Water land